deepesh5198/Python-Object-Oriented-Programming-book/README.md

 The figure below depicts how the six types of pieces can inherit from a Piece class:
 ![Alt text](./images/inheritance.jpeg?web=raw "inheritance")

 The hollow arrows indicate that the individual classes of pieces inherit from the **Piece** class.
-All the child classes automatically have a *chess_set* and *color* attribute inherited from the base class **Piece**.
-Each piece provides a different shape property and a different move method to move the piece to a new position.
+All the child classes automatically have a **chess_set** and **color** attribute inherited from the base class **Piece**.
+Each piece provides a different **shape** property and a different **move** method to move the piece to a new position.

+### Multiple Inheritance
+A simple example to understand **Multiple Inheritance**, When strangers tell a proud mother that her son has *his father's eyes*, she will typically respond along the lines of, *yes, but he got my nose*.
+This is multiple inheritance, *where a child inherits different features from both of his parents.*

+Similarly, in object oriented programming, multiple inheritance allows a **subclass** to inherit functionality and attributes from **multiple parent classes**.

+#### But...
+Multiple Inheritance can be a tricky business, there is no harm in using it, if the two parent classes the subclass is inheriting functionality and attributes from are **distinct**.
+But if the parent classes are not distinct, i.e., if both of the parent classes have same **method(s)** or **attribute(s)**, then the subclass will get confuse which method to inherit from which parent class or which attribute to inherit from which parent class.